axlan/lan_pets/README.md

 Any way to better abstract the router info dump?
-Add header with links to manage pets and relationships Add more stuff to relationship view, like moods as a color with legend
+Add header with links to manage pets and relationships Add more stuff to relationship view, like moods as a color with legend Add different mood algorithms
+Chat bubbles for messages
+Make relationship logic more involved
+Create log of activity
+Have paginated view of activity in reverse chronological order